Tinto de verano

 Rum is sometimes added to the drink.
 Other variations include red wine mixed with lemon soda, orange soda, or bitter lemon; rosé wine mixed with lemon or orange soda; and red wine mixed with cola (known as calimocho).

-The drink has its origins in the early 20th century, when Federico Vargas created a mix of a red wine and soda pop for his patrons at Venta Vargas in Cordoba, Spain.
+The drink has its origins in the early 20th century, when Federico Vargas created a mix of a red wine and soda pop for his patrons at Venta Vargas in Córdoba, Spain.
 The drink was at first called un Vargas but soon came to be known as Tinto de Verano.

+One of the differences, besides the fruit, that distinguishes sangria from Tinto de verano in Spain is cinnamon as a special ingredient.
+It can be added either in powder form when the fruit is macerated or in sticks when the wine is added.

 As the name suggests, tinto de verano is usually served during the summertime.
 It is often home-made, or bought ready-bottled from supermarkets.
 In the Costa del Sol and other Southern regions of Spain it is common for locals to drink tinto de verano as it is easy to make oneself, or has many variations of preprepared varieties for the same price as many cola drinks.
 Sangria is considered more commercial and "touristy" as it requires more time to make and is often sold in restaurants at a more expensive price, whereas tinto de verano is common at parties, festivals, and dive bars where drinks are affordable and consumed in volume.